-My latest book was published on 15th May 2020 as an ebook, and is scheduled for 23rd July for the paperback and audiobook.
+My latest book was published on 15th May 2020 as an ebook, and the paperback and audiobook were released on 23rd July.
 It’s set in France, with the historical parts during the French revolution.
 This one required quite a bit of research, but it was no hardship to spend some time exploring the Alpes Maritimes where much of the novel is set!

 There’s a Pinterest board I used to help inspire me here.